 Keep your cholesterol in check.
 Having high blood cholesterol increases the risk for heart disease.
 High levels of LDL (“bad”) cholesterol or triglycerides are risk factors.
-It’s possible to have only a low level of HDL (“good”) cholesterol, which by itself can lead to heart disease.
+It’s possible to have only a low level of HDL (“good”) cholesterol.
+This, by itself, can lead to heart disease.

-If you need cholesterol-lowering medication, take it as prescribed.
+If you need cholesterol-lowering medicine, take it as prescribed.
 The same steps that help control blood pressure can help keep cholesterol in line.

-Control your type 2 diabetes.
-Type 2 diabetes is a common part of metabolic syndrome.
+Control your blood sugar.
+Elevated blood sugar (near the upper limit of normal) is a common part of metabolic syndrome.
 The same steps that help control blood pressure can help keep your blood glucose under control.

 Your Family's Health